-After a divorce it is common for people to feel bad about themselves.
-A loss of self worth might occur if you are treated poorly by someone who you cared for deeply.
-Sometimes we are our own worst critic and our judgments about ourselves may also lead to feelings of low self-esteem.
+After a divorce, it is common for people to feel bad about themselves.
+A loss of self-worth might occur if you are treated poorly by someone who you cared for deeply.
+Sometimes we are our own worst critic, and our judgments about ourselves may also lead to feelings of low self-esteem.

 Feeling bad about ourselves from time to time is normal; however, if it becomes a constant companion it will negatively affect you.
 Low self-esteem keeps you from enjoying life, doing things that you want to do, working towards personal goals and developing healthy relationships.

 You have the right to feel good about yourself.
 However, it may be hard to feel good about yourself when you are under stress and having difficulty dealing with the changes in your life.
 Relationships that end badly may create a downward spiral of lower and lower self-esteem.
-For example, you may begin feeling bad about yourself when your ex insults you and you are having a hard time getting along.
+For example, you may begin feeling bad about yourself when your ex-insults you and you are having a hard time getting along.
 You begin to have negative self-talk, like “I’m no good.”
 Pessimistic thinking makes you feel worse about yourself.
-Our minds have a way of creating what we think about most of the time and if you are negative and think negative thoughts, you are going to start believing it and your life will become a product of your own thinking.
+Our minds have a way of creating what we think about most of the time, and if you are negative and think negative thoughts, you are going to start believing it and your life will become a product of your thinking.

 Raise Your Self-Esteem

 - Pay attention to your own needs and wants.
-Listen to your body, mind and heart.
+Listen to your body, mind, and heart.
 If your body is telling you that you have been sitting too long then get up and walk around.
 If your heart is longing to call a special friend, then do it.
 If your mind is thinking bad thoughts, stop!
 Listen to your favorite music and don’t take the thoughts seriously.

 - Take good care of you.
 You may or may not know how to take good care of yourself because your past was taking care of others.
 Begin today by learning to take good care of yourself.
 Avoid junk foods and start eating healthy.
 Moving your body and getting physically active not only helps you look good but improves your self-esteem.
-If possible, go outside and go for a walk, jog, and bike ride or take up a sport.
+If possible, go outside and go for a walk, jog, and a bike ride or take up a sport.
 Exercising doesn’t have to be boring!

 - Take time to do the things you enjoy.
-We often get so busy working, worrying and feeling badly about ourselves we stop doing the things we enjoy such as, playing music, photography, going fishing or sewing.
+We often get so busy working, worrying and feeling bad about ourselves we stop doing the things we enjoy such as, playing music, photography, going fishing or sewing.
 Make a list of the things you enjoy and add a few new things you want to try and do something from the list every day.